Federation CJA: Agencies

+Controversies

+CJA is connected with other groups such as Hillel International.
+Hillel International has a presence on college campuses to support Jewish students in their college life and to support their connection to Israel as part of their identity.
+This can sometimes be in conflict with groups supporting other causes and most recently with the Anti-zionist movement gaining momentum from the Israel- Gaza war and the October 7 attacks by Hamas.

 New leadership

 In its vision of the future, the director of CJA believes that the Federation CJA must be more inclusive and recognize all Jews in a diverse Jewish population of Montreal.
 Past-President of Federation CJA, Marc Gold, said "the federation recognizes that it must be open to change to be relevant to Montreal Jews, especially the younger generation and those not involved with the organized community, and recognize that all Jews in a diverse Jewish population of Montreal."